Copyright 2015, 2018, 2019 Solutions by Design

 Finally, there is the question, unresolved by the Court, of the purpose and need of weapons. which brings us full circle to the “original intent” so dear to the right wing’s hearts.
 Any reading of original intent at the time, discussions of the framers and the public, makes it clear that the original intent was to allow the state militias to quickly raise armed bodies either to maintain public order or to wage war against the United States should the new national government prove unworthy of the power and trust placed in it.

 We now have paid, professional police forces to maintain order.
 And, as mentioned earlier, the Civil War was the final decision on states’ powers vs. that of the federal government.
 So what is the remaining justification for people to have guns?
 Certainly it is not for safety.
 Households that have guns have a far higher death rate than those that do not.
+Further, the suicide rate in gun owning households is several times higher than households without guns.
 And states where guns are freely available have very significantly higher death rates than states that limit gun possession.
 Finally, a recent article in The New York Times, “What Explains U.S. Mass Shootings?
-International Comparisons Suggest an Answer” make plain that the result of the high gun ownership rate in the United States is the proximate cause of the multiple mass shootings that we have experienced.
+International Comparisons Suggest an Answer” makes plain that the result of the high gun ownership rate in the United States is the proximate cause of the multiple mass shootings that we have experienced.

 Useful information about the Second Amendment and guns: